AbhiMahajan4321/LAMPubuntupyfinal/README.md

 # copy the code link from git repo

-# download the code/file on ubuntu using, "git clone <code link>" command
+# download the code/file on ubuntu using, "git clone [code link]" command

-# open the code directory, run it as "sudo python3 <file>"
+# open the code directory, run it as "sudo python3 [downloaded file]"

 # Go to this youtube link for installation video